Smith-Treumann theory and the linkage principle: Introduction

 \begin{rmk} The condition on $w$ considered above is not the same as in Lusztig's formulation of his conjecture.
 However, the two versions are known to be equivalent under the present assumptions, due to results of Kato; see~\cite[\S\S1.12--1.13]{williamson-takagi} for more details and references. \end{rmk}

-The other method to obtain a character formula for simple $\bG$-modules, which works for all values of $p$ thanks to the results of~\cite{sobaje}, is to express multiplicities of the simple $\bG$-modules whose highest weight is restricted in the baby Verma $\bG_1 \bT$-modules.
+The other method to obtain a character formula for simple $\bG$-modules out of a character formula for indecomposable tilting $\bG$-modules, which works for all values of $\ell$ thanks to the results of~\cite{sobaje}, is to express multiplicities of the simple $\bG$-modules whose highest weight is restricted in the baby Verma $\bG_1 \bT$-modules.
 In this way one obtains a formula that may be compared with the ``periodic'' formulation of Lusztig's conjecture, see~\cite{lusztig-patterns}.
-This formula was made explicit in~\cite{rw-simple}, under the assumption that $p \geq 2h-1$.
-The extension of the tilting character formula in Theorem~\ref{thm:tilting} makes it desirable to extend the validity of these results to smaller values of $p$, and we plan to come back to this question in a future publication.
+This formula was made explicit in~\cite{rw-simple}, under the assumption that $\ell \geq 2h-1$.
+The extension of the tilting character formula in Theorem~\ref{thm:tilting} makes it desirable to extend the validity of these results to smaller values of $\ell$, and we plan to come back to this question in a future publication.